Martingale driven BSDEs, PDEs and other related deterministic problems: Proof of Theorem

-\end{appendices} {\bf ACKNOWLEDGMENTS.} The authors are grateful to Andrea Cosso for stimulating discussions.
+\end{appendices} {\bf ACKNOWLEDGMENTS.} The authors thank the referees for their stimulating comments which has permitted us to increase the quality of the paper.
+The authors are also grateful to Andrea Cosso for stimulating discussions.
 The research of the first named author was provided by a PhD fellowship (AMX) of the Ecole Polytechnique.
+The work of the second named author was partially supported by a public grant as part of the Investissement d’avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences.